guyellis/lalog/README.md

 - `presets` is an optional object that will have its contents merged with any object that's logged.
 Useful for putting in data that you want logged with every message.
 - If `addTrackId` is truthy then a `trackId` (uuid) will be added to `presets`.
 - The `moduleName` is added to `presets` as `module`.
+- If `isTransient` is set to true then all calls to logger will be saved and written in batch mode, in sequence, to the destination if any of the log calls triggers a write.
+This flag is called `isTransient` because typically you will only use it for short lived transient loggers.
+The typical use case is when you attach a logger to the `req`/`request` object in a web request.
+You would then probably call the logger with trace, info and warn calls that would not be written if you level is set to `error`.
+If `error()` is called you also would want all the previous logs to be written so that you can see what happened before the `error()` was called.
+The `isTransient` flag causes the logger to store all of those logs and write then in this scenario.
+  - More notes on `isTransient`
+  - You would almost always want to also set `trackId` to `true` when you set `isTransient` to `true` so that you can easily find/filter the associated log messages.
+  - You don't want to use this for long lived loggers as they may accumulate too many logs (local memory issues) and if the log messages are too big then they may error when writing to the desintation.
+  - Possible future feature is to provide a maximum number of log messages to accumulate if `isTransient` is set.

 ### Write Log Messages